DevCTx/unit_tests_practice/questionnaire_unit_test.md

 ### Level 8 : Optimized Level 6 with unittests built-in `@classmethod` tag

-In the same idea as Level 7 with fixtures, it is possible to call the built-in methods `setUpClass` and `tearDownClass` at the beginning and at the end of the tests of the class.\
-To do this, the `self` argument must be modified to `cls` because these built-in functions are private to the unittest class.
-It is also why it is also necessary to use the built-in `@classmethod` tag in order to access them.
+In the same idea as Level 7 with fixtures, it is possible to call the built-in methods `setUpClass` and `tearDownClass` at the beginning and at the end of the tests of the class.
+To do this, the `self` argument must be modified to `cls` because these built-in functions are private to the unittest class, and the built-in `@classmethod` tag must be added over the class in order to access them.

 ---
 ### Level 9 : Tests with a patch on network requests